 Not included : airfare to/from your country, airport transfers, drinks in restaurants, personal insurance, and personal expenses.

 Tour is confirmed with 2 people, and it's limited to 4 participants.
-Considering the limited space in the tour and in the guest house, reservation in advance is strongly recommended.
+Reservation in advance is highly recommended.